Qasemabualia-Axsos/Trading-Academy-Solo-Project/README.md

 - Lessons support video content 🎬

 ### 💳 Payment System
-- Users can purchase courses (dummy or real integration)
+- Users can purchase courses using stripe
 - Credit card validation
 - Only paid users can access the course content